7:17pm PT by Daniel Fienberg

 'Survivor: Millennials vs. Gen X' Emotions Build and Moves Are Made in 'About to Have a Rumble'

-Wednesday's (November 30) hour was going to inevitably fall short, wasn't it?
+Wednesday's (Nov.
+30) hour inevitably was going to fall short, wasn't it?
 There was no way it could produce as many all-caps, exclamation point-driven moments as last week, could it?

-Giving Adam extra time with his brother gave the editors plenty more crying footage, Adam's mom's latest round of chemo didn't go well and Evan was left to encourage him with the promise that what he was doing on Survivor was inspiring their mother so much.
+Giving Adam extra time with his brother gave the editors plenty more crying footage: Adam's mom's latest round of chemo didn't go well and Evan was left to encourage him with the promise that what he was doing on Survivor was inspiring her so much.
 It was hard to watch.

 But then why did Adam have to actually give Jay the reward advantage?
 It's one thing to feel thankful and even to promise Jay that he wouldn't use the advantage to take anything away from him, but why GIVE it to him?
 I guess you give it to him if you think that the advantage was always a curse and you're better off letting somebody else deal with it.
 You give it to him if you haven't been saving it for an auction and the possibility to turn it into a bigger advantage later.
 If all the advantage means to you is stealing somebody's protein at some point, you might as well give it to Jay.
 Even then, the advantage's biggest threat to other people related to the family visit.
 That's gone.
 Might as well just steal a steak or a spa day or something.
 It was gratuitous.

 For the second straight week, there was conversation shortly before the reading of the vote in proximity to Adam, with Hannah expressing certainty that the vote was against her.
-Now Hannah's kinda anxious and paranoid and I don't think anybody even knew Adam had an idol, but Adam keeps overhearing things.
-Last week he told David what he thought he heard and David blew his idol.
-This week, he whipped his own idol out of his pants, presented it to Probst and then everybody sat back as Probst read four straight votes for...
+Now Hannah's kinda anxious and paranoid, and I don't think anybody even knew Adam had an idol, but he keeps overhearing things.
+Last week, he told David what he thought he heard and David blew his idol.
+This week, he whipped his own idol out of his pants, presented it to Probst and then everybody sat back as Probst read four straight votes for ...
 Hannah.
 Followed by enough votes (three) to send Zeke packing.
 At least from what we saw, Probst didn't read all of the votes.
-Does that mean that the players don't actually know that the truth was that Will decided to vote out...
+Does that mean that the players don't actually know that the truth was that Will decided to vote out ...